Net Present Value (NPV) and Your Mortgage Loan Modification

 Learn about the net present value (NPV) calculation and how it might affect your application for a loan modification.

-"Net present value" (NPV) is an indicator of how much an investment is worth.
-In the context of a loan modification, lenders and servicers calculate the NPV to evaluate whether it is more cost effective to modify a loan or foreclose.
-(To learn what foreclosure is, how it works, and what options are available to you when facing foreclosure, see What Is Foreclosure?
-An Introduction.)
+"Net present value" (NPV) indicates how much an investment is worth.
+In the context of a loan modification, lenders and mortgage servicers calculate the NPV to evaluate whether it is more cost-effective to modify a loan or foreclose.

 General Eligibility Requirements for a Loan Modification

-When a servicer (the company that manages the loan account for the original lender or current owner of the loan, called an "investor") evaluates a loan for modification, it generally looks at:
+When a servicer (the company that manages the loan account for the original lender or current owner of the loan, called an "investor") evaluates a loan for modification, it generally looks at the following:

 • the borrower's finances, including income, existing loan payments, and savings